Russ Harvey Consulting - Computer and Internet Services

 40-minute Limit for Free Accounts

-Zoom's free client provides for up to 100 participants with maximum meeting duration of 40 minutes (unlimited one-on-one meetings).
+Zoom's free client provides for up to 100 participants with maximum meeting duration of 40 minutes.

 Purchase a paid account if these limitations don't work for you or your business.